JorritScholten/SpotifyBackup/README.md

     - [x] Implement necessary DAO methods to enable fluent storing and use of data provided by Spotify API
         - [x] Create repository for SpotifyGenre
         - [x] Create repository for SpotifyArtist
+            - [ ] Create method to get all simplified records
         - [x] Create repository for SpotifyAlbum
+            - [ ] Create method to get all simplified records
         - [x] Create repository for SpotifyID
         - [x] Create repository for SpotifyImage
         - [x] Create repository for SpotifyTrack
+            - [ ] Create method to get all simplified records
         - [x] Create repository for SpotifyUser
             - [ ] handle updating SpotifyUser info when detailed info changes
             - [ ] handle updating SpotifyUser info from simplified/public to detailed
         - [x] Create repository for SpotifyPlaylist
+            - [ ] Create method to get all simplified records
         - [x] Create repository for SpotifyPlaylistItem
         - [x] Create repository for Users Liked/Saved Songs
     - [x] Convert all HQL queries to JPA CriteriaQuery's